Published On: February 27, 2025

 Conduct Wiring

-They protect wiring by placing it in metal or plastic tubes.
-This type is mainly used in areas with moisture or physical damage, such as garages or basements.
+They encase the wiring in metal or plastic tubes.
+This type is mostly used in areas of moisture or physical damage, such as garages or basements.

 Review the Layout and Electrical Plan

-Start with a specific plan or layout: location for outlets, switches, lights, and appliances.
-Most electrical codes outline a minimum number of outlets per room and some recommendations for spacing.
+Start with a definite plan or layout: outlet, switch, light fixture, and appliance locations.
+Most electrical codes require several outlets per room at minimum, and some provide recommendations on spacing.

 - Living room: 4 outlets, 2 light fixtures